cloudvista/vaa/readme.md

 ![](img/intro.png)

 ### Introduction
-Each day across VA clinical staff use a suite of VistA Applications (Windows desktop applications) to create and process 50+ million documents, orders, labs, images, reminders, and transactions in VistA.
-All VistA Applications (VistA clients) process their transactions on VistA via remote procedure calls.
-In aggregate, these remote procedure calls (RPCs) between VistA clients and VistA describe all clinical care transactions and workflows performed at VHA medical centers.
+Each day across VA clinical staff use a suite of point-of-care applications ("VistA Applications") to create and process 50+ million documents, orders, labs, images, and transactions in VistA.
+All VistA Applications process their transactions on VistA via remote procedure calls.
+In aggregate, these remote procedure calls (RPCs) between VistA Applications and VistA describe all clinical care transactions and workflows performed at VHA medical centers.

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/workflow-overview.svg" width="700">